cloudcreate-dk/essentials-project/components/postgresql-event-store/README.md

     - CustomersAddressCorrected
     - CustomerStatusChanged

+As mentioned, every event in an `EventStream` belongs to a broader category called an Aggregate.
+Each Aggregate is identified by a unique AggregateId.
+Said another way an `Aggregate` groups together related events (it groups Events that share the same `AggregateId`)

+Each event contains information about the Aggregate it belongs to, as well as two values called `EventOrder` and `GlobalEventOrder`.
+The `EventOrder` indicates the sequence of the event within its `Aggregate`, starting from 0.
+When a new event is added to the same `Aggregate` instance, its `EventOrder` is set to the `EventOrder` of the latest event in the `Aggregate` `+1`.

+On the other hand, the `GlobalEventOrder` is a number that shows the overall sequence of events in the entire `EventStream`, regardless of which `Aggregate` instance they belong to.
+The first `GlobalEventOrder` has a value of 1 and increases sequentially as new events are added.

+### Persistence Strategy
 We could put all Events from all Aggregate Types into one Event Stream, but this is often not very useful:

 - From a usage and use case perspective it makes more sense to subscribe and handle events related to the same type of